katilingban/ppitables/cran-comments.md

 ## Release summary
 This is the sixth CRAN release of `ppitables`.
 In this release, I added:

-* new PPI tables for Mozambique using the new PPI calculation apporach developed by the International Poverty Alliance (IPA) based on data from the 2014 Inquérito Sobre Orçamento Familiar (IOF) Survey
+* new PPI tables for Mozambique using the new PPI calculation approach developed by the International Poverty Alliance (IPA) based on data from the 2014 Inquérito Sobre Orçamento Familiar (IOF) Survey

+* new PPI tables for Myanmar using the new PPI calculation approach developed by the International Poverty Alliance (IPA) based on data from the 2015 Poverty and Living Conditions Survey

 * updated `steer` data that serves as an index to the tables to include the new PPI tables